St. Clair's defeat: Legacy

 The number of U.S. soldiers killed in St. Clair's defeat was more than three times the number the Sioux would kill 85 years later at the Battle of the Little Bighorn.
 Despite being one of the worst disasters in U.S. Army history, the loss by St. Clair is largely forgotten.
 The site of the battle is currently the town of Fort Recovery, Ohio, and includes a cemetery, memorial, and museum.

-One of the more significant effects of the Native American victory was the expansion in the United States of a standing, professional Army, as well as militia reforms.
+One of the more significant effects of the Native American victory was the expansion of a standing, professional Army and militia reforms in the United States.
 The Congressional investigation into the battle also led to the establishment of executive privilege.
 The 1795 Treaty of Greenville used the site of St. Clair's defeat to draw a line opening most of modern Ohio to U.S. settlement.
-The Greenville line roughly corresponds to the modern Ohio-Indiana state line, which is slightly more than 1 mi west of the battleground site.
+The Greenville line roughly corresponds to the contemporary Ohio-Indiana state line, slightly more than 1 mi west of the battleground site.

 Popular culture

-A story was published years after the defeat of St Clair about a skeleton of a Captain Roger Vanderberg and his diary that were supposedly found inside a tree in Miami County, Ohio.
+A story was published years after the defeat of St Clair about a skeleton of Captain Roger Vanderberg and his diary that were supposedly found inside a tree in Miami County, Ohio.
 However, no one of that name was a casualty of the 1791 battle.
-The story originated in 1864 and was actually taken from a Scottish novel.
+The story originated in 1864 from a Scottish novel.

 A folk ballad, "St. Clair's Defeat" (or "Sinclair's Defeat"), was published in the 19th century and was popular in the 1800s.
 It may have been based on the earlier Crawford's Defeat by the Indians.
 Music historian Anne Grimes cites Recollections of Persons and Places in the West by Henry M. Brackenridge, 1834, in which Brackenridge recalled hearing the song from its author, a blind poet named Dennis Loughey, at a racetrack in Pittsburgh around 1800.
 It was collected as a folksong in Mary O. Eddy's 1939 book Ballads and Songs from Ohio.
 It was recorded by Grimes on her 1957 album, Ohio State Ballads and by Bob Gibson and Hamilton Camp on their 1960 album Gibson & Camp at the Gate of Horn.
 It was also recorded as "St. Claire's Defeat" by the folk revival group the Modern Folk Quartet in 1964 and by Apollo's Fire in 2004.

 St. Clair's defeat is, along with the 1811 Battle of Tippecanoe, a likely source for the name of the fife and drum duet "Hell on the Wabash."